 Growing Chillies – Varieties

 Over the years I have grown a whole range of chillies, including seeds from dry chillies given to me by friends and family.
-I am going to share my favourites that you have loved seeing me posting on Instagram:
+I am going to share my favourites that you have loved on my Instagram posts:

 Lemon Drop Chillies